HSR-Enhanced Sparse Attention Acceleration: Technical Overview

 \section{Technical Overview}

-In Section~\ref{sec:tech_overview:sparsity_analysis}, we introduce our analysis about the sparsity in the ReLU attention mechanism.
-In Section~\ref{sec:tech_overview:general_attention_framework}, we present our results of two general attention frameworks.
-In Section~\ref{sec:tech_overview:error_analysis_of_softmax_attn_with_index_set}, we provide our error analysis of Softmax attention with index set.
+Section~\ref{sec:tech_overview:sparsity_analysis} introduces our analysis of the sparsity in the ReLU attention mechanism.
+Section~\ref{sec:tech_overview:general_attention_framework} presents our results of two general attention frameworks.
+Section~\ref{sec:tech_overview:error_analysis_of_softmax_attn_with_index_set} provides our error analysis of Softmax attention with index set.
 We have shown that with mild assumption on the distribution of attention scores, the error of Softmax attention with index set is negligible.